grasshoppermouse/grasshoppermouse.github.io.old/_posts/2015-04-19-pregnancy-immunosuppression.md

 > The immunological problem of pregnancy may be formulated thus: how does the pregnant mother contrive to nourish within itself, for many weeks or months, a foetus that is an antigenically foreign body?

-For the next 40 years, much research on this "immunological paradox" was conducted as if the fetal ‘allograft’ was like a surgically transplanted organ (Erlebacher 2013).
+For the next 40 years, much research on this "immunological paradox" was conducted as if the fetal ‘allograft’ were like a surgically transplanted organ (Erlebacher 2013).
 One solution to the paradox offered by Medawar was "the immunological indolence or inertness of the [pregnant] mother."
 In other words, to avoid rejecting the fetus as they would a transplanted kidney, pregnant women were naturally immunosuppressed.

 A more recent variant of this hypothesis involved the Th1-Th2 paradigm, in which Th1 cells express proinflammatory cytokines, whereas Th2 cells secrete cytokines promoting humoral immunity, and either pathway can down-regulate the other.
 The pregnancy state was thought to be a Th2 biased state, to avoid an inflammatory response to the fetus.